 You'll need a lot of expensive tech to take advantage of all of the Series X's features.

 SSDs are expensive, so overall 802GB is a fair total considering the price of the console.
 Those that want more at least have an easy option to expand via the proprietary cards if they want to splash the cash.
-The one available at launch adds an extra 1TB (920GB usable) for $220.
+The official Seagate-made option adds an extra 1TB (920GB usable) for $220.
 Ouch!

 Another option is using an external drive.
 You can’t play Series X-optimized games from one, but you can store them for later if you want to free up space without having to redownload data.
 What you can do is play non-optimized Xbox One and backward compatible titles from any USB 3.0 drive.